Horst-Günther von Fassong: Eastern Front

 JG 51 area of operation during Operation Barbarossa was over the right flank of Army Group Center in the combat area of the 2nd Panzer Group as well as the 4th Army.
 In support of the Army crossing the Berezina, I. Gruppe was moved to an airfield at Babruysk on 2 July.
 The following day Fassong claimed his first two aerial victories in the vicinity of Rahachow when he shot down two Polikarpov I-16 fighters.
 German forces breached the Stalin Line and II.
 Gruppe was moved to an airfield at Stara Bychow, approximately 50 km south of Mogilev on the Dnieper on 12 July where it stayed until 20 August.
 Fassong was severely injured, sustaining heavy burns, on 28 July when his Messerschmitt Bf 109 F-2 (Werknummer 9650—factory number) burst into flames during takeoff.

 On 12 February 1943, Fassong was appointed Staffelkapitän (squadron leader) of 10.
 Staffel of JG 51.
+He succeeded Oberleutnant Wolfgang Böwing-Treuding who was killed in action the day before.
 The Staffel was subordinated to IV.
 Gruppe of JG 51, initially commanded by Hauptmann Hans Knauth and as of 1 March, by Major Rudolf Resch.
-The Gruppe had just completed conversion from the Bf 109 F-2 to the Focke Wulf Fw 190 A-4 and was based at Smolensk.
+The Gruppe had just completed conversion from the Bf 109 F-2 to the Focke-Wulf Fw 190 A-4 and was based at Smolensk.
 In that combat area, Army Group Centre had launched Operation Büffel, a series of retreats eliminating the Rzhev salient.
 On 10 June, during a Soviet attack on the Seshchinskaya and Bryansk Air Field, Fassong claimed three aerial victories in nine minutes.